 The Importance of Embedded Cash Flow Expectations

-Embedded in every company’s stock price is the market’s forecast for the future performance of
+Embedded in every company’s stock price is the market’s forecast for the future performance of the

-market.
 If the company fails to meet that performance, the stock price falls.

 The Performance and Valuation Prime Chart in one place helps explain the company’s corporate

-performance over the past 10 years, the value the market has ascribed to the company
+performance over the past 10 years, the value the market has ascribed to the company historically

 This is an ideal starting point for the understanding of a company’s operational and market